ganeti/ganeti/doc/design-ovf-support.rst

 The limitations regarding import of the OVF instances generated outside Ganeti will be (in general) the same, as limitations for Ganeti itself.
-The desired behavior in case of encountering unsupported element will be to ignore this element's tag and inform the user on console output, if possible - without interruption of the import process.
+The desired behavior in case of encountering unsupported element will be to ignore this element's tag without interruption of the import process.

 Package
 -------